Here we answer some of your questions about The Retreat. Please contact us if you would like to know more.

 The Retreat is a 12 step residential programme of recovery.
 You are called Guests in our house.
 You will be immersed in a programme that will educate you and change your lives.
 It will give you a new set of tools to help you to live a wonderful life if you work at it.
 Our staff and volunteers are passionate about the 12 steps and will guide you and work with you every step of the way.

 How does The Retreat work?

-The Retreat is a sacred place that works in harmony with the 12 step programme.
+The Retreat, a drug and alcohol recovery centre, is a sacred place that works in harmony with the 12 step programme.
 The seed of hope will be sown and you will flourish and grow.
 It is the start of the rest of your life.

 The Retreat separates the guests from their drinking or addictive environment and surrounds them with like-minded people who are passionate about finding sobriety.
 It reinforces the idea that recovery is a “we” program.
 It introduces guests to fellow alcoholics and addicts whose drinking and drug or other substance abuse problems have been solved and show guests precisely how to get sober.
 The Retreat is firmly grounded in the principles of 12 Step recovery.
 We help guests become aware of their condition, embrace honesty and take direction leading to not only abstinence but improved quality of life.

 How many people will be at The Retreat when I am here?